Mkuo79/Bitespeed_Backend_Assignment/README.md

 Hello there!
-I have hosted my node.js backend on https://b0f47861e9e0.ngrok-free.app using ngrok and I have defined three endpoints /identify - As required in assignment
+I have hosted my node.js backend on https://b0f47861e9e0.ngrok-free.app using ngrok and I have defined three endpoints

-/contact -
+/identify - As required in assignment

+/contacts - to view Contacts table

 /delete - For deleting a record (soft delete)

 I have SQL server instance on docker and to avoid cost charges I have not deployed it on Azure or other cloud based platform.
 Please review the code and in case there